chronicleworks/chronicle/docs/docs/domain_modelling.md

 # Modelling your provenance domain with Chronicle

+## Conceptual design

+Provenance is *immutable*.
+Once you have recorded it there is no way to contradict the provenance you have recorded.
+When translating your domain to provenance, your activities should be things that have either already take place, or in progress - so choose the past tense.

 ## Domain model file structure

 Chronicle domain models are specified in YAML format with the following structure: